 Who would have thought Croatian Wines would totally win us over and leave us wanting more!

-Could it have been the visit to the family-owned Milos Vineyard and tasting 3 of their wines and their Extra Virgin Olive Oil?
+Could it have been the visit to the family-owned Milos Vineyard and tasting 3 of their best wines and their Extra Virgin Olive Oil?

 Could it have been stopping on the slopes of Dingac and tasting the blue grapes of Plavac Mali right off the vine?